5 Tiny Signs You Have Impressively Powerful Discipline

 2. You understand the fastest route isn't always the best route

 Whatever your destination might be, there are many ways to reach it.
-But there's a mistake most people make.
+But there's a mistake many people make.

-Since they want super-fast results, they go for the shortest route.
+Since they want immediate results, they go for the shortest route.
 But they don't like this route.
-However, they think they can push through — and this is not true for 98% of people.
+However, they think they can push through — but this is not true for 98% of people.
 They eventually quit the path and the journey altogether.

-A better alternative is to choose a path that may be a bit longer, though it's prettier.
-Choose the one that you'll actually enjoy walking on.
+A better alternative is to choose a path that may be a bit longer, as it could be the one that you'll actually enjoy walking on.
 That will make your journey more sustainable and, paradoxically, get you results faster.

 For instance, if you want to lose weight, quit the super-strict no junk food diet.
 Instead, choose a diet that allows for a little bit of indulgence here and there while still maintaining a caloric restriction.
-Choose the diet you can stick to for the longest.
+Choose the diet you can stick to for the longest, creating a lifestyle change in the process.

 3. You communicate well with others